Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 My second big takeaway is to always stick to the assignment brief.
 While the motivation for choosing this path was to explore some new aspects of documentation, I made a mistake in getting too sidetracked by non-essential features.
 Making sure the core requirements of tags and comments were in place should have been my top priority.

-Github Pages and Jekyll are powerful blogging tools and a really interesting community has developed around them.
+GitHub Pages and Jekyll are powerful blogging tools and a really interesting community has developed around them.
 Since writing this I've noticed some of the calling cards in other blogs, notably [in the code for https://idratherbewriting.com/](https://github.com/tomjoht/tomjoht.github.io).

-The Continuous Integration [&#8308;](#footnotes)  aspect of building Github Pages is really interesting, and I've only just scratched the surface.
+The Continuous Integration [&#8308;](#footnotes)  aspect of building GitHub Pages is really interesting, and I've only just scratched the surface.
 This is definitely something I will keep building on beyond this assignment!

 ## Footnotes

-&#185; Github is a popular code sharing and collaboration service owned by Microsoft (Lardinois and Lunden 2018).
+&#185; GitHub is a popular code sharing and collaboration service owned by Microsoft (Lardinois and Lunden 2018).

 &#178; Markdown is a text-to-HTML conversion tool for web writers.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it has been marked up with tags or formatting instructions (Gruber 2004).